-Eastern Shires Purchasing Organisation ('ESPO') provide a professional, comprehensive, value for money purchasing, contracting and supplies service for member authorities and other public bodies.
+Eastern Shires Purchasing Organisation ('ESPO') provide a professional, comprehensive, value-formoney purchasing, contracting and supplies service for member authorities and other public bodies.

 ESPO is a joint committee set up under Section 102 of the 1972 Local Government Act.
-The member authorities of the joint committee, known as the 'Management Committee' at 31 March 2020 were Cambridgeshire, Leicestershire, Lincolnshire, Norfolk and Warwickshire County Councils together with Peterborough City Council.
+The member authorities of the joint committee, known as the 'Management Committee' are Cambridgeshire, Leicestershire, Lincolnshire, Norfolk and Warwickshire County Councils together with Peterborough City Council.